deckarep/sci-hacking/docs/index.md

 ### ScummVM SCI Debugger

-The following debugger commands are specific to the debugger console built into the ScummVM engine.
+The following debugger commands are *specific* to the debugger console built into the `ScummVM` engine.

-Tip: Starting ScummVM from a terminal session allows you to view some important output that is logged to STDOUT when executing some debug commands.
-For serious debugging, you'll want to do this to get a richer experience when debugging.
+**Tip**: Starting `ScummVM` from a `terminal` session allows you to view some important output that is logged to `STDOUT` when executing some debug commands.
+For serious debugging, *you'll want to do this* to get a richer experience when debugging.

+Note: This list of commands is certainly not exhaustive and some commands only work on certain version of the SCI engine.
+Typing `help` will show all the available commands but if you get stuck [check the source code](https://github.com/scummvm/scummvm/blob/master/engines/sci/console.cpp) for a further understanding of how the debug commands work.

 #### Starting ScummVM for debugging
 ```sh